while0x1/yubi-cardano/README.md

 load your priv.pem from the generated keys into the yubikey using the yubico-piv-tool CLI commands.

-Run the following command from the directory containing the priv.pem file. yubico-piv-tool -s 9c -a import-key -A ED25519 -i priv.pem --touch-policy always --pin-policy always
+Run the following command from the directory containing the priv.pem file.<br>
+yubico-piv-tool -s 9c -a import-key -A ED25519 -i priv.pem --touch-policy always --pin-policy always